opentofu/opentofu/CONTRIBUTING.md

 1. **Is it possible to implement this on a technical level?**<br />Sometimes, even if a feature would be extremely useful, the state of the codebase doesn't let us do it.
 2. **Does the feature cause more technical debt?**<br />A feature request may hide a larger issue under the hood.
 Sometimes it is more desirable to resolve the underlying issue instead of implementing the feature in isolation.
 3. **Is there someone who would do the work?**<br />The core team doesn't have the capacity to implement everything, so for many issues community contributions are very welcome.
 Sometimes companies external to OpenTofu decide to dedicate developers for the development of a specific larger feature, which can also weigh in on the decision-making process.
-4. **Is there enough capacity on the core team to support a community contributor?**<br />We don't expect contributors to implement the entire feature in isolation, we actively participate with planning, reviews and writing documentation as needed.
+4. **Is there enough capacity on the core team to support a community contributor?**<br />Core engineers dedicate time to review PRs and help community members with questions as we don't expect contributors to implement the entire feature in isolation.
+We actively participate with planning, reviews and writing documentation as needed, some more than others, which flows into the decision of accepting or rejecting an issue.
 5. **Does this feature enable someone to do something new with OpenTofu they were not able to do before?**<br />We prioritize work based on community input and need.
 An issue with a large number of reactions is more likely to make it into the accepted phase, but if a viable workaround or tool exists, the feature is less likely to be accepted.
 If a feature is just the integration of a cool technology, but doesn't solve any problems for a large number of people, it will be rejected.

 Depending on the core team's review, a feature request can have the following outcomes: